anikaagarwal12/cse15l-lab-reports/Week2/week2.md

 The methods called in my code are the main method and the handleRequest method.

 `Main Method`:
-The main method creates a new server using the port number provided as args[0] in the command line.
+The `main method` creates a new server using the port number provided as args[0] in the command line.
-The main method takes in the server port number as its main argument.
+The `main method` takes in the server port number as its main argument.
 This argument needs to be between `1024 to 49151`.
 Each time the method is run with a new set of argument, a new server at that port is created.

 `handleRequest` Method:
-The handleRequest method takes the URL that has been provided as the argument and applies a bunch of inbuilt .split method to split the url into parts which can be turned into the desired output.
+The `handleRequest method` takes the URL that has been provided as the argument and applies a bunch of inbuilt `.split` method to split the url into parts which can be turned into the desired output.
+This method only runs if the url path contains `/add-message`.
+In this case the arguments are : `/add-message?s=Hello&user=jpolitz` and `/add-message?s=How are you&user=yash`.

 I specifically have split the url based on the `=` sign.
 After that, I split the produced strings into further substrings using `&user` to obtain specific values from the url.
+In this case, my string values after applying two `.split` methods are `Hello: jpolitz`.
-The values that get changed are second and first `String` variables.
+The values that get changed are `String first` and `String second` variables.
 These get changed each time the method is called.
 The messages `String` also changes each time the method is called and helps store the history of the text in the `Chat Server`.
 It prints out the previous text messages as history in the server.
+`String first = null` --> `String first = Hello`
+`String second = null` --> `String second = jpolitz`
+`String messages = ""` --> `String messages = "Hello: jpolitz`.

 ![Image](labreport2part1.1.png)
-This screenshot shows us the output after `/add-message?s=Hello&user=jpolitz`
+This iteration of the code has the same two methods:
+`Main Method` and `handleRequest`.
+The arguments in this situation are:
+`/add-message?s=Hello&user=jpolitz`
 and `/add-message?s=How are you&user=yash`
 and `/add-message?s=How are you&user=yash`.
+The values get changed as follows:
+`String first = null` --> `String first = yash`
+`String second = null` --> `String second = how+are+you`
+`String messages = ""` --> `String messages = "yash: how+are+you`.

 Part 2
 Private Key